LahiruTjay/spring-boot-jwt/README.md

 # spring-boot-jwt

-Contains implementation of JWT (Java Web Token) authentication using Spring boot and Spring security
+Contains implementation of JWT (Java Web Token) authentication using Spring boot and Spring security.

+There can be several implementations of authentication using JWT, in this we have used,